agabor/docs/_includes/android/objects.md

 ## Saving Objects Offline

 Most save functions execute immediately, and inform your app when the save is complete.
 If you don't need to know when the save has finished, you can use `saveEventually` instead.
 The advantage is that if the user currently doesn't have a network connection, `saveEventually` will store the update on the device until a network connection is re-established.
-If your app is closed before the connection is back, Parse will try again the next time the app is opened.
+If your app is closed before the connection is back, MSG will try again the next time the app is opened.
 All calls to `saveEventually` (and `deleteEventually`) are executed in the order they are called, so it is safe to call `saveEventually` on an object multiple times.
 If you have the local datastore enabled, then any object you `saveEventually` will be pinned as long as that save is in progress.
 That makes it easy to retrieve your local changes while waiting for the network to be available.

 ```java
 ParseObject gameScore = new ParseObject("GameScore");